-I could sit and constantly think about all the things about my body that I don’t like.
+You could sit and constantly think about all the things about your body that you don’t like.
 What would be the point?
-It doesn’t change anything, it doesn’t alter my body in any way and it doesn’t magically make the parts I dislike disappear and come back anew.
-If anything, it makes the things I don’t like seem worse and it makes my self-confidence decrease.
+It doesn’t change anything, it doesn’t alter your body in any way and it doesn’t magically make the parts you dislike disappear and come back anew.
+If anything, it makes the things you don’t like seem worse, making your self-confidence decrease.

 If there’s something you don’t like, do something about it.
 If it makes you feel better, cover that part up and think of the parts of yourself you love and accentuate them.

 Beyonce once said in an interview that she doesn’t like her ears because she thinks they’re too big.
 Because of this, she wears big earrings to try to offset how big they are.
 Beyonce, the ultimate queen of pop, has got a hangup just like the rest of us, but she does something about it to make herself feel better.
 Do we all talk about how big her ears are?
 No, we talk about how amazing she is.
 We don’t notice that small niggle she has.
 Just like the chances are very high that other people don’t notice those things that you dislike about yourself that you constantly fret about.

 What you see as imperfections might be the parts of you that other people love and wish they had themselves.